AppraiseQA/appraise/README.md

 - [x] Add a generic layout to HTML when converting from MD
 - [x] Add a generic template for result files
 - [x] Create an index with all test results
-- [ ] Approve changes from the command line
-  - [x] Approve an example with expected outcome and failed outcome
-  - [x] Approve examples without expected outcomes (append image to source .md)
-  - [x] Approve a whole page
-  - [ ] Approve all
 - [x] Clean up templates and provide a nice layout
 - [ ] Make it easier to inspect/approve
   - [x] CLI Approval instructions on the results page
   - [ ] CLI Approval instructions on the rendered page (for all examples)
   - [x] Overview/Overlay/Inspect on the results page
     - [x] set view/opacity/zoom for actual/expected/diff separately
+    - [ ] scale down large images so they are easier to see on the overview
+      - [ ] checkbox for original size/size to fit
 - [x] Run examples without expected outcomes (fail + show actual)
 - [ ] Distinguish between a failure and error
   - [x] record errors from fixtures
   - [x] display error as status when listing results
   - [ ] format/test error messages
-    - [ ] thrown as exceptions
+    - [x] thrown as exceptions
     - [ ] thrown as strings
     - [ ] rejected from a promise
 - [ ] Fixture execution
   - [x] inside node
     - [x] detect and parse example format (eg json or yaml)
+    - [ ] pass fixture parameters as the second argument
+    - [ ] pass temporary working dir
+    - [ ] allow fixtures to return a file
   - [ ] URL fixture execution (eg test the same site in various resolutions)
   - [ ] in-browser fixture execution
     - [ ] custom event to signal finished rendering